efournier92/Geometric-Classes/README.md

-# Geometric Classes
+# Geometric Models

-This is an exercise I did to practice my OOP skills, by building two classes: `circle` and `square`.
+This is an exercise I did to practice my OOP skills by building two classes: `circle` and `square`.
 Each class has a variety of instance methods for calculating information about the shapes in question.

-The `spec` folder contains RSpec tests, which I used to drive development.
+The `spec` folder contains RSpec unit tests.
+I used these to drive development, and they provide full test coverage of both models.

 ##Models